Home

 In ASR, the delay between the time a speaker utters a word or phrase and the time the ASR system produces the corresponding transcription result is known as latency.

 The acceptable range for low latency is highly dependent on the specific needs of each application and end-user expectations.
-Our average latency is around 800 milliseconds, making it optimal for most voice assistants, communication platforms, industrial and media applications that require real-time control and response.
+Our real-time latency is around 300 milliseconds, making it optimal for most contact center solutions, software providers and AI voice assistants that require real-time control and response.

 To ensure a consistent, real-time flow of information, we rely on advanced streaming capabilities and use a combination of WebSocket and VAD technologies.

-WebSocket is a protocol that facilitates bidirectional, real-time communication between a client (e.g., a web browser or application) and a server (where our API is hosted), ensuring consistent low-latency audio transmission and updates.
+WebSocket is a protocol that facilitates bidirectional, real-time communication between a client (e.g. a web browser or application) and a server (where our API is hosted), ensuring consistent low-latency audio transmission and updates.
 Result: immediate access to live transcriptions for end users, with reduced network overhead and resource utilization on both the client and server sides.
 To learn more about setting up a WebSocket and using it with Gladia, check this Golang tutorial on the topic.
+Other programming languages are available in the Gladia repository on GitHub, here.

 Voice Activity Detection (VAD) is a technology used to determine whether there is significant audio activity (speech) in an audio signal.
 It analyzes incoming audio data and identifies periods of speech and silence.
 End-pointing is an especially critical step in VAD, where the system identifies the moment when speech ends or transitions into silence or non-speech sounds to produce more accurate end results.
 We set a default of 300 milliseconds of “blank” in the voice that will trigger the transcription while allowing the customers to specify the duration in which the voice is being heard.